openplans/openblock-old/docs/main/widgets.rst

        {{ item.title }}
     {% endfor %}

-Each item in the list contains a basic set of fields, and may include several extension fields that are particular to the type (:doc:`schema <../install/schemas>`) of the item.
+Each item in the list contains a basic set of fields, and may include several extension fields that are particular to the type (:doc:`schema <schemas>`) of the item.

 Basic Fields